-The Kings Park Management Plan 2009-2014 was approved by the Hon.
-Donna Farragher, Minister for the Environment; Youth in September 2009.
+The Kings Park and Botanic Garden Management Plan 2014 - 2019 was approved by the Hon.
+Albert Jacob, Minister for Environment and Heritage in October 2014.
 The plan builds upon previous documents and achievements to identify priorities for the 2009 - 2014 period.

 As funding allows, major initiatives for Kings Park and Botanic Garden include:

 - Celebrate the 50th anniversary of the Western Australian Botanic Garden in 2015 with a range of special community events and commemorate the milestone with the development of new landscape features near the Botanic Garden entry.